-Students must take at least 14 units conducted in English or using class materials in English from the General Studies courses.
-Of 14 units, 6 credits must consist of Introduction to Global Japanese Studies, ICT Basic I and Introduction to Academic Studies and Career Development.
+Students must take at least 14 credits from the General Studies courses which are conducted in English or which use class materials in English.
+Out of these 14 credits, six credits must consist of Introduction to Global Japanese Studies, ICT Basic I and Introduction to Academic Studies and Career Development.

-- (a) Introduction to Global Japanese Studies [required course]: - "Introduction to Global Japanese Studies" is an introductory course aimed to give all first-year students a basic, comprehensive understanding of SGJS's educational objectives and areas of study. - (b) Japanese Expression (Writing and Speaking):
+(a) Introduction to Global Japanese Studies [required course]:

+"Introduction to Global Japanese Studies" is an introductory course aimed to give all first-year students a basic, comprehensive understanding of SGJS's educational objectives and areas of study.

+(b) Japanese Expression (Writing and Speaking):

-As part of their education in Japanese culture, students learn about Japanese expression alongside Japanese students.
-The instructor's approval is required to take this course.
+As part of their education in Japanese culture, students learn about Japanese expressions alongside Japanese native-speaking students.
+Students must obtain the instructor's approval to take this course.

-- This course is conducted in Japanese only. - (c) ICT Basic I [required course]:
+This course is conducted in Japanese only.

+(c) ICT Basic I [required course]:

-This course aims to teach the basics of instruments, service application, information ethics and law concerning ICT.
+This course aims to give students a basic understanding ICT including instruments, service application, information ethics and laws.

-- (d) Introduction to Academic Studies and Career Development - The aim of these courses is to learn about the study areas of SGJS by investigating various seminars offered by SGJS for 2nd and 3rd year students, Another aim is study possible careers after graduation, including how to job hunt and apply to graduate school. - (e) Sociology, Political Science, Economics, Business Administration, Western History, Japanese History, Asian History, Geography, Statistics, Anthropology, Sports & Physical Exercise: These courses aim to instill in students a high sense of ethics and to impart the knowledge and global perspective required for study in any of the specialized fields at SGJS. - (f) Practicum in Global Japanese Studies A-E:
+- (d) Introduction to Academic Studies and Career Development [required course]: - The aim of these courses is to introduce the areas of study of SGJS by investigating various seminars in SGJS for 2nd year students.
+Another aim is to learn about possible careers after graduation, including how to job search and apply to graduate school. - (e) Sociology, Political Science, Economics, Business Administration, Western History, Japanese History, Asian History, Geography, Statistics, Anthropology, Sports & Physical Exercise:

+These courses aim to instill in students a high sense of ethics and to impart the knowledge and global perspective required for study in any of the specialized fields at SGJS.

+(f) Practicum in Global Japanese Studies A-E:

 Practicum in Global Japanese Studies A-E focus on practical themes and emphasize research skills, foreign language ability, and information processing techniques.
-The following areas are covered.
+The following areas are covered:

-- (i) A, B: Planning and conducting events to promote International Exchange - (ii) C, D: Survey and research of Global Japanese Studies - (iii) E : Fieldwork concerning Japanese culture and society (mainly for international students) - (g) ICT subjects (other than Media literacy and ICT Basic I):
+- (i) A, B: Planning and conducting events to promote International Exchange - (ii) C, D: Survey and research of Global Japanese Studies - (iii) E : Fieldwork concerning Japanese culture and society (mainly for international students)

+(g) ICT subjects (other than Media Literacy and ICT Basic I):

-Each of these courses covers the basic skills necessary for the creation of content and the dissemination of information compiled based on study and research in specialized courses.
+Each of these courses covers the basic skills necessary for creating content and disseminating information which have been complied through study and research in specialized courses.